 From dramatic strikes, to the formation of the AFL, the CIO, and the AFL-CIO, Pittsburgh’s labor movement has a rich and deep history.
 Fight Back Pittsburgh has released a new online, interactive map of Pittsburgh’s labor history.

-The map points out the sites of some key moments in...Read More »
+The map points out the sites of some key moments in working...Read More »

 We had a great gathering on August 25, 2016, at The Pump House with 58 people seeing the film Gaswork by Josh Fox and hearing first hand accounts.
 Workers in the fracking industry spoke and shared their very emotional experiences.
 Battle of Homestead member Patricia DeMarco talked about the many health...Read More »